 Pilate mockingly presented Jesus before the crowd, mockingly calling him the “king of the Jews.”
 He hoped to highlight the irony between the title and the bruised and battered man who stood meekly and peacefully before them.
 On the other hand, there was the angry, snarling terrorist.

-Surely, Pilate thought, the crowd would choose Jesus over Barabbas!
+Surely, Pilate thought, the crowd would choose Jesus over the murderous terrorist!

-But the chief priests had done their work well, and the stirred up the crowed so that they asked cried out for Pilate to release Barabbas to them instead.
+But the chief priests had done their work well, and they stirred up the crowd so that they asked cried out for Pilate to release the criminal to them instead.

 Barabbas was probably the leader of the murderous terrorist gang who had been captured, and it was probably two men from that same gang who were due to be crucified with Jesus.
 The Romans were efficient.
 They crucified men in batches.